zmanian/gaia/spec.md

 }
 ```

-Here, the bonded tokens that a validator has can be calculated as:
+Here, the bonded tokens that a candidate has can be calculated as:

 ```
 globalStakeExRate = params.BondedTokenPool / params.IssuedGlobalStakeShares
-validatorCoins = candidate.GlobalStakeShares * globalStakeExRate
+candidateCoins = candidate.GlobalStakeShares * globalStakeExRate
 ```

 If a delegator chooses to add more tokens to a validator then the amount of